devopsclouds/devops/kubernetesdoc.md

-etcd is central data base store current state of the cluster at any point of time. it is  key value distributed data base the data will stored related to cluster worker node components kubelet : kubelet is the primary node agent in every worker node inside the cluster. bascially it look the pod spec and submitted to api server in master ensure that pod to be running and healthy.if the kubelet notices any issues in the pod in the worker node . then it will restart the pods in same worker node if the problem within in the worker node itself then the matser detects the failure node and launches the pod in another worker node. if all depends on pod is replication controller or repplication set
+etcd is central data base store current state of the cluster at any point of time. it is  key value distributed data base the data will stored related to cluster worker node components kubelet : kubelet is the primary node agent in every worker node inside the cluster.kubelet interacts with the both container and node.kubelet start the pod with a container inside.
+And assign resources from node to the container.bascially it look the pod spec and submitted to api server in master ensure that pod to be running and healthy.if the kubelet notices any issues in the pod in the worker node . then it will restart the pods in same worker node if the problem within in the worker node itself then the matser detects the failure node and launches the pod in another worker node. if all depends on pod is replication controller or repplication set